descarteslabs/descarteslabs-python/README.md

 ### Catalog

+- Catalog V2 has been enhanced to provide substantially all the functionality of the Scenes API.
+The `Image` class now includes methods such as `ndarray` and `download`.
+A new `ImageCollection` class has been added, mirroring `SceneCollection`.
+  The various `Search` objects now support a new `collect` method which will return appropriate `Collection` types (e.g. `ProductCollection`, `BandCollection`, and of course `ImageCollection`).
+Please see the updated Catalog V2 guide and API documentation for more details.
 - Previously, the internal implementation of the `physical_range` attribute on various band types was inconsistent with that of `data_range` and `display_range`.
 It has now been made consistent, which means it will either not be set, or will contain a 2-tuple of float values.
 It is no longer possible to explicitly set it to `None`.
 - Add `isnull` and `isnotnull` to property filtering.

+### Scenes

+- With the addition of the Scenes functionality to Catalog V2, you are strongly encouraged to migrate your Scenes-based code to use Catalog V2 instead.
+Scenes will be deprecated in a future release.
+Some examples of migrating from Scenes to Catalog V2 are included in the Catalog V2 guide.
+In the meantime the Scenes API has been completely reimplemented to use Catalog V2 under the hood.
+From a user perspective, existing code using the Scenes API should continue to function as normal, with the exception of a few differences around some little-used dark corners of the API.

 ### REST Clients